microsoft/typescript-analyze-trace/README.md

 ## Usage

-First, build your project with `--generateTrace traceDir`.
+First, build your project with `tsc --generateTrace traceDir`.
 This will create a new `traceDir` directory with paired trace and types files.

+Next, install `@typescript/analyze-trace` to make its various commands available in your project.

 For a sorted list of compilation hot-spots, run `npx analyze-trace traceDir`.
 Pass `--help` to learn more about configuration options.